deelipvenkat/Match_Lstm_Pytorch/README.md

 To run the model in your local machine, Follow these instructions to download & run the docker image of the model.

 ```
-# Downloading the docker-image from dockerhub
+# Downloading the docker-image of match-lstm model from dockerhub
 docker pull deelipvenkat/squad_image

 # starting a docker container from the image